MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ::: zone pivot="programming-language-csharp"

-Tracing is not yet available in C#.
+Tracing is not yet integrated into the projects package.
+For instructions on how to instrument and log traces from the Azure AI Inferencing package, see [azure-sdk-for-dotnet](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/ai/Azure.AI.Inference/samples/Sample8_ChatCompletionsWithOpenTelemetry.md.).

 ::: zone-end